mleonardallen/CarND-Behavioral-Cloning/README.md

 After getting the initial network running, I experimented with different dropout layers and activation functions.

 For activations, I read a [Paper on ELU Activations](https://arxiv.org/pdf/1511.07289v1.pdf), which led me to experiment, comparing the training time and loss for RELU vs ELU activations.
-After several trials I concluded that ELUs did indeed give marginally faster performance, and also produced a lower loss.
+After several trials I concluded that ELUs did indeed give marginally faster performance and lower loss.
+ELU activations offer the same protection against vanishing gradiant as RELU, and in addition, ELUs have negative values, which allows them to push the mean activations closer to zero, improving the efficiency of gradient descent.

 For dropout, I ran trials with values between 0.2 and 0.5 for fraction of inputs to drop, as well as which layers to include a dropout operation.
 I found that my model performed poorly in autonomous mode when including dropout layers in the final fully connected layers.
 My intuition here is that dropout may not be appropriate for every layer in regression problems.
 In classification problems we are only concerned softmax probabilities relative to another class, so even if dropout effects the final value, it should not matter because we only care about the value relative to other classes.
 With regression, we care about the final value, so dropout might have negative effects.
+To avoid this dilemma, I chose l2 regularization in the fully connected layers.
+Initially, this prevented the model from producing sharp turns, but was fixed after reducing the weight penalty.

 ### Architecture